-McMahon resigned the Liberal leadership on 5 December 1972, after conceding defeat to EG Whitlam.
+McMahon resigned the Liberal leadership on 5 December 1972, after conceding defeat to Gough Whitlam.
 Billy Snedden won the subsequent ballot for leadership on 20 December.

-While in Opposition McMahon served as a member of the Liberal Opposition executive from December 1972–June 1974.
+While in Opposition McMahon served as a member of the Liberal Opposition executive from December 1972 to June 1974.
 He remained a backbencher from 1975–1982 in Malcolm Fraser’s government.
 He resigned from parliament on 4 January 1982 in order to retire.
 McMahon died on 31 March 1988 in Sydney.

 The Child Care Act 1972 empowered the government to make grants for the establishment and running of non-profit child care centres.